antononcube/MathematicaVsR/Projects/TextAnalysisOfTrumpTweets/README.md

     - This association rule mining is done mostly to support and extend the text analysis in [1] and, of course, for comparison purposes.

-In [1] the sentiments are derived from the obtained device-word associations, so the order of steps is 1-2-4-3.
-In Mathematica we can do not need the 4th step in order to get the sentiments in the 3d step.
+In [1] the sentiments are derived from computed device-word associations, so in [1] the order of steps is 1-2-4-3.
+In Mathematica we do not need the 4th step in order to get the sentiments in the 3d step.

 ## Comparison